Ballistic coefficient: General trends

 Sporting bullets, with a calibre d ranging from 0.172 to 0.50 in, have C_{b} in the range 0.12 lb/in2 to slightly over 1.00 lb/in2 (84 kg/m2 to 703 kg/m2).
 Those bullets with the higher BCs are the most aerodynamic, and those with low BCs are the least.
 Very-low-drag bullets with C_{b} ≥ 1.10 lb/in2 (over 773 kg/m2) can be designed and produced on CNC precision lathes out of mono-metal rods, but they often have to be fired from custom made full bore rifles with special barrels.

 Ammunition makers often offer several bullet weights and types for a given cartridge.
 Heavy-for-caliber pointed (spitzer) bullets with a boattail design have BCs at the higher end of the normal range, whereas lighter bullets with square tails and blunt noses have lower BCs.
 The 6 mm and 6.5 mm cartridges are probably the most well known for having high BCs and are often used in long range target matches of 300 m – 1000 m.
 The 6 and 6.5 have relatively light recoil compared to high BC bullets of greater caliber and tend to be shot by the winner in matches where accuracy is key.
 Examples include the 6mm PPC, 6mm Norma BR, 6×47mm SM, 6.5×55mm Swedish Mauser, 6.5×47mm Lapua, 6.5 Creedmoor, 6.5 Grendel, .260 Remington, and the 6.5-284.
-The 6.5 mm is also a popular hunting caliber in Europe.

 In the United States, hunting cartridges such as the .25-06 Remington (a 6.35 mm caliber), the .270 Winchester (a 6.8 mm caliber), and the .284 Winchester (a 7 mm caliber) are used when high BCs and moderate recoil are desired.
 The .30-06 Springfield and .308 Winchester cartridges also offer several high-BC loads, although the bullet weights are on the heavy side for the available case capacity, and thus are velocity limited by the maximum allowable pressure.

 In the larger caliber category, the .338 Lapua Magnum and the .50 BMG are popular with very high BC bullets for shooting beyond 1,000 meters.
 Newer chamberings in the larger caliber category are the .375 and .408 Cheyenne Tactical and the .416 Barrett.